MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/LayoutIter.md

 get-line-yrange
 ---------------

-Divides the vertical space in the `PangoLayout` being iterated over between the lines in the layout, and returns the space belonging to the current line.
+Divides the vertical space in the *PangoLayout* being iterated over between the lines in the layout, and returns the space belonging to the current line.

-A line's range includes the line's logical extents. plus half of the spacing above and below the line, if [method `$Pango`.Layout.set_spacing] has been called to set layout spacing.
+A line's range includes the line's logical extents. plus half of the spacing above and below the line, if `.set-spacing() defined in Layout` has been called to set layout spacing.
 The Y positions are in layout coordinates (origin at top left of the entire layout).

 Note: Since 1.44, Pango uses line heights for placing lines, and there may be gaps between the ranges returned by this function.